harry5z/Sanguosha/README.md

 And these are the motives of my project.
 A big fan of Sanguosha, I want to build a Sanguosha framework that my friends and I can use to play over the network.
 Since I wrote the source code, it is easy to add heroes and skills to the game, so one day we can perhaps complete a "CMU-sha" (Battles of CMU), that would be really fun.
 Best of all, it's free.

-The difficulty of writing this game comes from two parts: quantity and generality.
-First, Sanguosha is a game with more than 100 heroes officially released, each of which has unique skills.
-The total amount of work is enormous, even if it is easy to implement each hero.
-Second, after I studied the skills of all heroes, the effects of equipments, and the usage of cards, I realized that there are lots of moments when a skill/equipment can interrupt the gameflow (e.g. Guo Jia's skill "legacy" -- draw two cards and give them to any player after taking 1 damage) and change the default game settings (e.g. Zhang Fei's skill "Roar" -- can use unlimited amount of "Attack" in his turn (by default 1)).
-So while designing the game framework, I had to make sure that it is general enough to support these skills that are to be implemented in the future.

-So far, the basic stucture is complete, and I am adding features.
-My plan is: basic cards --> special cards --> equipment cards --> skills and heroes.

 My ultimate goal is to automatize the creation of heroes and skills by designing a framework that supports the creation of common types of skills by several simple selections and keystrokes.